JustAyce/Attack-with-PDF/README.md

 2. Exfiltration of data requires it to be unencrypted
 3. PDF JavaScript function getPageNthWord has a bug of not returning the first word of every new line

+# Attack-with-PDF
+A Video Demo can be viewed here: https://www.youtube.com/watch?v=fQdYMTGDiLU